fsharp/fslang-design/tooling/FST-1033-analyzers.md

 relevant logical source file contents**.

 This means analyzers that want to access the syntax tree would have to parse using their own private copy of FCS.
-Wach analyzer would have to run its own compilation/analysis internally, rather than having access to the FCS compiled trees.
+Each analyzer would have to run its own compilation/analysis internally, rather than having access to the FCS compiled trees.
 This is expensive for each analyser but is at least a start.

 The `FSharp.Compiler.Analyzers.v1.0` API could then be something simple like this: